contentful/product-catalogue-js/README.md

 You can try this app at http://contentful.github.io/product-catalogue-js

+## Try it on JSFiddle

+You can try and play with a subsection of this app at the following fiddle: https://jsfiddle.net/trodrigues/btvhh4ma/

+There you can see how to get and display a list of products.

 ## Running it locally

 Because this app makes use of the browser's [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) you can't just open the index.html file locally on a browser.